-Heureuse Danonde holds a master's degree in language and communication sciences.
-She is also a journalist, presenter and television host for the Office de Radiodiffusion et Télévision du Bénin (ORTB).
-Heureuse is also a health communicator, specialist in public management and member of several associations.
+Heureuse Danonde is the director of communication for the New Type of Citizens Movement (NTC Movement) where she works for freedom of expression, respect of others and a community of peace.
+She holds a master's degree in language and communication sciences.
+A journalist, presenter and television host for the Office de Radiodiffusion et Télévision du Bénin (ORTB), Heureuse is also a health communicator, specialist in public management and member of several associations.

 Huntsville, AL; Washington, DC; Tampa, FL; Minneapolis, MN; Columbia, SC